-Many didactic examinations are administered through the LMU-Harrogate Assessment Office via computer software loaded on each student's personal laptop.
+Many didactic examinations are administered through the Examination Services Office via computer software loaded on each student's personal laptop.
 An examination is considered complete once the student submits the examination voluntarily or the allotted time for the examination expires.
-It is the student's responsibility to download examinations at the appropriate time and assure that the software is functioning properly.
-The LMU-Harrogate Assessment Office will notify students when examinations are ready for download.
-If a student believes his/her examination results were altered by a malfunction of the testing software, he/she must immediately notify the LMU-Harrogate Assessment Office and the Director of Clinical Business Operations.
-That student's examination will be reviewed, and any changes made will be at the discretion of the clinical team.
+It is the student's responsibility to download examinations at the appropriate time and ensure that the software is functioning properly.
+The Examination Services Office will notify students when examinations are ready for download.
+If a student believes his/her examination results were altered by a malfunction of the testing software, he/she must immediately notify the Examination Services Office.
+That student's examination will be reviewed, and any changes made will be made at the discretion of the Exam Review Committee.